In ten years, you can touch a lot of lives. By Gallagher Bassett’s count, Gentle Bear has touched 18,000.

 This year, to celebrate Territory Day, we showcased some of his adventures in the top end.
 GB has provided self insurance claims management services to all Territory government staff since November 2017.

-To see more of his adventures, follow him on Facebook.
+To see more of his adventures, make sure you follow us on LinkedIn.